Vanessa Bryant Gets Candid About Losing Kobe & Gianna: ‘It Feels Wrong’

-Vanessa Bryant is opening up about the devastating loss that she is experiencing following the tragic deaths of her husband, Kobe Bryant, and her 13-year-old daughter, Gianna.
+Vanessa Bryant is opening up about the devastating loss she is experiencing following the tragic deaths of her husband, Kobe Bryant, and her 13-year-old daughter, Gianna.

-This is the first time that Vanessa has expressed her personal feelings after a helicopter crash took the lives of her loved ones.
+This is the first time Vanessa has expressed her personal feelings after the helicopter crash that took the lives of her loved ones.
 Although Vanessa has been active on social media over the past week, she explains that she has been “reluctant” to “put [her] feelings into words.”

 As is the case with many people who are forced to grieve a spouse or a child, Vanessa is experiencing the heartache along with the rollercoaster of emotions that grief tends to bring along with it.
 She shared those feelings in a candid Instagram post on Monday afternoon.
 The caption, pasted below, accompanied a sweet video that showcased highlights of Gianna Bryant’s basketball career with some sweet moments of Kobe mixed in.